Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 Distributing these 30e— to the substituent atom first until 8e— are present around each atom, we will have:

-As you can see, we used up all the remaining 30e— so that there will be 8e— around each one of the chlorine atoms.
-Since there are no more electrons to distribute, then we’ve already drawn the Lewis structure of the compound.
+As you can see, we used up all the remaining 30e— so that there will be 8e— around each of the chlorine atoms.
+Since there are no more electrons to distribute, we’ve already drawn the Lewis structure of the compound.
 One thing you can notice in our Lewis structure is that the central atom does not follow the octet rule (notice that there are 10e— around the P atom).
 Such cases are known as an expanded octet.
 This usually occurs if the central atom is P, S, and the noble gases.

 Sample Problem 2: